CatTastic23/CatTastic23/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on ...
 Facial Recognition Project..
 More details to come.
 Currently brainstorming.
+Also, going to analyze Digimon TCG data I've created myself very soon.
 - 🌱 I’m currently learning ...
 Data Analytics and Data Science through Coursera and self learning.
 - 👯 I’m looking to collaborate on ... open source projects.
 - 🤔 I’m looking for help with ... finding a job.